vhelin-hub/crosskey2020/README.md

 Prerequisites:
-I have coded in Eclipse, but when I realiced that it's was working better for me to program in an online portal.
-I started writing my code at https://jsbin.com/?html,js,output and it turned out to be my main use of portal.
+I have coded in Eclipse, but when I realiced that it's was working better for me to program in an online portal I started writing my code at https://jsbin.com/?html,js,output and it turned out that I manily used that.
 In JS Bin, it's easy to program in HTML and Javascript, in the same time as displaying the output next to the code.